kellygajewski/ActivityStashAngular/README.md

 Activity Stash
 ==============
 CRUD app built using Ruby on Rails.
 Stores user's ideas for activities of interest in local area.
-Displays ideas in list and on map.
+Displays activities in list and on map.
 Requires user authentication.
+Features image carousel on home page.